 - Number of Players: Each team may consist of a maximum of 4 players and a minimum of 3 players.
 A team has only 3 players on the court at any time.
-The first 4 signed in before the first game shall constitute as the official roster for that team.
+The first 4 signed-in before the first game shall constitute as the official roster for that team.
 Each player may only play on one team.
 Players may not switch teams once the tournament begins.
 TEAMS MAY NOT CHANGE THEIR TEAM NAME OR ROSTER WITHOUT PRIOR AUTHORIZATION.
 All games must start with a minimum of 3 players on each team.
-A team with less than 3 players at game time (according to monitors watch) will have a ten minute grace period to field 3 rostered players.
-Failure to yield rostered players will result in a forfeit with an automatic 10-0 score.
-Any number of players (1, 2 or 3) may complete a game.
+A team with less than 3 players at game time (according to monitor’s watch) will have a ten minute grace period to field 3 registered players.
+Failure to yield registered players will result in a forfeit with an automatic 10-0 score.
+Any number of players (1, 2, or 3) may complete a game.
 Any team switching players after the first game sign in will be immediately disqualified from the tournament and all its games will be forfeited with an automatic 10-0 score.

-- Which team receives the ball first: A coin toss prior to each game will determine which team gets the ball out of bounds first.
+- A coin toss prior to each game will determine which team gets the ball out of bounds first.

 - Basket Height: 10 feet high for all teams except 3rd and 4th grade boys and girls, which will be 9 feet and K-2 boys and girls which is 8 feet.

 - Free throw shooting distance: 15 feet for all teams, except K-2 where there are no free throws.

 - The court referee calls fouls.